-Office 365 (Outlook 2013/Outlook on the Web) - Learn about junk email and phishing
+Office 365 (Outlook) - Learn about junk email and phishing

 Junk email, also known as spam, is unsolicited email - usually commercial.
 It can strain networks, clog email servers, and fill mailboxes with unwanted and possibly offensive messages and images.
 Most of it is annoying, but harmless.
 Most junk email will be blocked by the email server that hosts your account.